wjwka/Course_Compiler_Design/Introduction/README.md

 2. output is parallel code, i.e., expose some kind of parallelism
 3. typically, parallelism is extracted from loops
 4. some parallelizing compilers enhance parallelization

-1. input is a sequential code
-2. output is parallel code, i.e., expose some kind of parallelism
-3. typically, parallelism is extracted from loops
-4. some parallelizing compilers enhance parallelization

-1. input is a sequential code
-2. output is parallel code, i.e., expose some kind of parallelism
-3. typically, parallelism is extracted from loops
-4. some parallelizing compilers enhance parallelization

-1. input is a sequential code
-2. output is parallel code, i.e., expose some kind of parallelism
-3. typically, parallelism is extracted from loops
-4. some parallelizing compilers enhance parallelization

-1. input is a sequential code
-2. output is parallel code, i.e., expose some kind of parallelism
-3. typically, parallelism is extracted from loops
-4. some parallelizing compilers enhance parallelization

-1. input is a sequential code
-2. output is parallel code, i.e., expose some kind of parallelism
-3. typically, parallelism is extracted from loops
-4. some parallelizing compilers enhance parallelization
 5. form of parallelism
 automatic vectorization(SIMD instructions), multi-threads, distributed memory